lemon57/cloud-function-http-trigger-js/README.md

  ```
  gcloud functions deploy <CF_NAME> <TRIGGER_TYPE> --region=<REGION_NAME> --runtime=<CF_RUNTIME>
  ```
+ Replace CF_NAME by your own name of this function.
+ Replace TRIGGER_TYPE by correct trigger type for current function.
+In this case it is `--trigger-http` Replace REGION_NAME by region of current project.
+ Replace CF_RUNTIME by actual runtime, in our case is `nodejs16`.

  4. Check that the function deployed successfully: by command or through GCC UI.
  ```
  gcloud functions describe <CF_NAME> --region=<REGION_NAME>